HPQC-LABS/linear_splitter/README.md

 Note that `MathematicaScript` needs to be in your path.

+You can also create a batch of hamiltonains by running

+    ./create_hamiltonians.sh m n N

+It will generate the files from 6 up to N.

 Known issues
 ------------
 Sometimes `MathematicaScript` is installed as `MathematicaScript10`.
 To fix, replace all instances of `MathematicaScript` with `MathematicaScript10`.